 Another method that is very simple, not expensive, and produces great consistent results is a hot air popcorn popper such as the West Bend Poppery.
 The average price is about $30, but sometimes you can even purchase these in thrift stores for next to nothing.
 You will also need one or two colanders, a bowl to catch the chaff, a wooden spoon, and some oven mitts.

 Set the popper in a well-lit and well-ventilated place, preferably outside if the weather permits.
 Put the same amount of beans in the popper that the manufacturer recommends for the popcorn, for the West Bend popper it is 2/3 to 3/4 cup.
 Place the hood and butter dish in place, point the chute over the large bowl, and turn the unit on.
 In about 3 minutes you should hear the “first crack” of the beans, closely watch the color, and smell the fragrance.

 When the beans almost reach your desired roast, in approximately 4 to 6 minutes of roast time, pour them out into the colander.
 They will continue to darken a little as they cool off, and either stir with the spoon or toss them back and forth between the colanders to help cool them off quickly and remove the chaff.
 Again, put them in the glass jar, leaving the lid slightly loose, and let them rest for at least 24 hours.

-To make the process and the clean up even easier, there are the nearly automatic hot air roasters like the Hearthware iRoast 2, costing about $179.
-Like the popcorn popper it uses hot air to roast the beans, but it has many features that are specific to coffee roasting.
+To make the process and the clean-up even easier, there are nearly automatic hot air roasters like the Hearthware iRoast 2, costing about $179.
+Like the popcorn popper, it uses hot air to roast the beans, but it has many features that are specific to coffee roasting.

 At this time I usually remove the coffee from the chamber and cool it off in a colander, which seems to be faster than the cooling cycle.
 Another benefit is that it can hold about 1 cup of green beans, which is slightly more than the popcorn popper.